almondheil/almondheil.github.io/source/_posts/2024-07-06-TIL-stopping-dns-leaks-openvpn.md

 title: Fixing an OpenVPN DNS Leak
 ---

+# Update 2024-08-13: WireGuard is easier

+After switching to Arch again I was trying to do this all in Ansible, and once again I was still seeing leaks after setting everything up.
+I got frustrated and wanted to test out the WireGuard configurations my VPN provider can create, and the moment I used on of those it just...worked.
+No leaks, no need to tweak configurations.

+Going forward, I'm just gonna use that.
+Sighhhh...

+# The original post

 After reinstalling my machine, I was playing around with my VPN settings and trying to use openvpn on the command line rather than previous methods.
 However, my efforts were partially foiled when I realized I had created a DNS